Skip to content

 As a first step, you need to add your AI Application in PAIG and we will use that application to integrate PAIG.
 If you already added the Application to the PAIG, then you can skip this step.

-To create a new application, go to Application > AI Application and click the CREATE APPLICATION button on the right top.
+To create a new application, go to Paig Navigator > AI Application and click the CREATE APPLICATION button on the right top.
 This will open a dialog box where you can enter the details of the application.

 Using Google Colab Notebook

-After you have downloaded the Privacera Shield configuration file, you can go to Open In ColabGoogle Colab NoteBook
+After you have generated the API key, you can go to Open In ColabGoogle Colab NoteBook

 Pre-requisite